Anti-American sentiment in Germany: 21st century

-Anti-Americanism reappeared among some intellectuals after the attacks on 11 September 2001 because of the perceived links between globalisation, Americanisation, and terrorism.
+Anti-Americanism reappeared among some intellectuals after the September 11 attacks because of the perceived links between globalisation, Americanisation, and terrorism.

-The War in Iraq in 2003 was highly unpopular at all levels of German society.
-Chancellor Gerhard Schröder stated that Germany would refuse to provide troops or money for the Invasion of Iraq.

-With the election of Donald Trump, there have been renewed fears among American think-tanks about the rise of anti-American sentiment in Germany.
-Donald Trump, the grandson of a German immigrant, has been noted for his euroscepticism, while Germany is one of the most Pro-EU countries in the world.
+The Iraq War was highly unpopular at all levels of German society.
+Chancellor Gerhard Schröder stated that Germany would refuse to provide troops or money for the 2003 invasion of Iraq.
+With the 2016 election of Donald Trump, there have been renewed fears among American think-tanks about the rise of anti-American sentiment in Germany.
+Donald Trump, the grandson of a German immigrant, has been noted for his euroscepticism, while Germany is one of the most pro-EU countries in the world.
 In 2017, German magazine Stern published a cover depicting Donald Trump performing the Nazi salute, with the inscription Sein Kampf, in reference to Mein Kampf.
-Germans have generally been more negative about their relations with the United States than most other European countries.
-Trump was routinely criticised by German politicians, such as Chancellor Angela Merkel.
+In a 2015 survey, 50 percent of respondents in Germany reported having a favorable view of the United States, while 45 percent reported an unfavorable view.

 In films

 In Billy Wilder's film One, Two, Three – which takes place in divided Berlin shortly before the construction of the Berlin Wall – the modified slogan "Yankee go home" is written on balloons.
-Justification of the writer, who comes from the America's southern states in the film, where the term "Yankee" is used for Americans from northern states: "It doesn't say 'Ami go home', but 'Yankee go home', and nobody likes it!"
+Justification of the writer, who comes from the American South in the film, where the term "Yankee" is used for Americans from northern states: "It doesn't say 'Ami go home', but 'Yankee go home', and nobody likes it!"